ciscorx/turn-off-wifi/README.md

 This script runs in linux and requires emacs with a version number of probably at least 23.3.1 and the latest emacs-w3m package.
 Also required is pp.el, the pretty print function from https://github.com/typester/emacs/blob/master/lisp/emacs-lisp/pp.el

-It has so far been tested on ubuntu and tinker board os.
+It has so far been tested on ubuntu 12.04 and debian stretch on tinker board.

 ## Scheduling
 The script is scheduled using cron with the following crontab:<br/>